 5 signs your lead is interested

-The following five signs are a good indication things are heading in the right direction.
+The following five signs are a good indication that things are heading in the right direction.

-- They are quick to answer questions about their current problems and give well-thought-out answers.
-This shows you it’s been on their mind for a while
+- They’re quick to answer questions about current problems and give well-thought-out answers.
+This shows you the issue has been on their mind for a while.

 - They offer solutions of their own.
-Again, this shows they’ve been thinking about it, and that they’re ready to start working on a solution
+Again, this shows that the timing is right, and your prospective client is ready to start working on a solution.

-The more you refine your lead-identifying process, the more accurately you or your sales team will be at locating potential customers.
+The more you refine your lead-identifying process, the more accurately you or your sales team will be able to find the right customers.

 Nothing is ever guaranteed in sales, and a lead you thought was a sure thing could go cold.
-This sucks, but knowing you gave it your all and picked wisely saves you asking yourself what if.
-BANT makes it easier to dust yourself off and move onto the next lead with confidence.
+This sucks, but knowing you gave it your all and picked wisely saves you from asking yourself “what if.”
+BANT makes it easier to evaluate your sales techniques and move onto the next lead with confidence.